ltw-webdev-3/curriculum/image-formats.md

     content: |
       ## Set up

-      You’ll be shown and image—we’ll discuss together what format it should be exported
+      You’ll be shown an image—we’ll discuss together what format it should be exported

       *The checkerboard isn’t part of the images—it’s giving you helpful information*